The local mango season has begun. First fruit now available from Everest Farm.

 PECANS: Northern NSW may be famous for macadamias, but it’s also one of the country’s biggest pecan-producing regions.
 Like macadamias, pecans are full of healthy fats and a good source of fibre.
 They’re delicious in cakes and desserts, sprinkled in salads for some extra crunch and nutrition, or on your morning porridge.
 They’re available shelled or unshelled at the markets.
 Store them in an airtight container in the fridge or freezer to keep them at their best and their nutrients intact.
 Look for them at Morrow Farm, Nimbin Valley Pecans, and The Spice Palace.

-Also in season: Apples, bananas, beetroot, blueberries, broccoli, cabbage, capsicum, carrots, celery, eggplant, fennel, garlic, ginger, green beans, kale, leeks, lettuce, macadamia, mushroom, papaya, pecan, pumpkin, peas, potato, silverbeet, snow peas, strawberries, sweet potato, tomato, turmeric, zucchini
+Also in season: Apples, bananas, beetroot, blueberries, cabbage, capsicum, carrots, cucumber, eggplant, fennel, garlic, ginger, green beans, lettuce, macadamia, mushroom, papaya, pecan, pumpkin, peas, potato, silverbeet, snow peas, strawberries, sweet potato, tomato, turmeric, zucchini